One of the first things a user notices about your website is how long it takes to load. The faster it is, the happier they are.

 Google PageSpeed Insights

-This tool shows you two main tabs — one for desktop, and for mobile.
+This tool shows two main tabs—one for desktop and one for mobile.
 Page speed also does a great job of offering specific actions that improve your score and user experience.

 WebPageTest

-WebPageTest performs three tests and displays the results in median statistics.
+This page speed optimization tool conducts three tests and presents the results in median statistics.

-Under a simple routine test, the advanced settings are run at their default values.
-Once the test is completed it gives you a screenshot of the loaded website, and an option to see the filmstrip view or the video of the test.
-A detailed tab displays the waterfall report with more metrics and details of each test run.
+The advanced settings are applied with their default values during a standard routine test.
+Once the test is completed, you will receive a screenshot of the loaded website, along with an option to view the filmstrip of the test.
+A detailed tab provides a waterfall report that includes additional metrics and information for each test run.

-WebPageTest allows you to create custom metrics to assess your website according to your specific needs.
-To conduct a custom test, you can either specify a custom metric during the test or append a JavaScript file.
-This tool offers the most customization option out of all three.
-Even in the simple testing tab, you can enter the URLs of websites that you want to test with EST configuration.
-The tool also offers an option to perform a Lighthouse audit.
+WebPageTest also allows you to create custom metrics to evaluate your website based on your specific requirements.
+To perform a custom test, you can either specify a custom metric during the test or include a JavaScript file.
+This tool offers the highest level of customization compared to the other testing tools.
+Even in the basic testing tab, you can enter the URLs of the websites you wish to assess using the EST configuration.
+Additionally, the tool offers an option to conduct a Lighthouse audit.

-The performance review displays a complete optimization checklist of the website.
-This tool lists its resources and stacks them against the set parameters affecting the performance of the website.
-The site is broken down into several tabs, and each tab displays the speed of the website.
-The domain, processing, and content breakdown tab will display a distribution of requests and content on the webpage, while Image Analysis and Request Maps will redirect you to other services.
+The performance review presents a comprehensive optimization checklist for the website.
+It lists all the resources and compares them against the established parameters that impact the website’s performance.
+The site is organized into several tabs, each displaying the speed of the website.
+The domain, processing, and content breakdown tab shows a distribution of requests and content on the webpage, while the Image Analysis and Request Maps tabs redirect you to other services.

 GTMetrix